pkimpel/retro-205/README.md

 The ElectroData Datatron 205 was a mid-1950s, decimal, vacuum-tube, drum-memory computer system.
 The system was originally developed by Consolidated Electrodynamics Corporation (CEC) of Pasadena, California, a company that made mass spectrometers.

-Analysis of mass spectrometer output required solving sets of simultaneous linear equations.
-CEC initially set out to build a digital electronic calculator for this purpose, but soon switched to designing a full computer.
-The initial product was the 201, on which Ernst Selmer and Harry Husky consulted during the design phase.
+Analysis of mass spectrometer output requires solving sets of simultaneous linear equations.
+CEC had built an analog computer for this purpose, but needed more precision than analog circuits could provide.
+Initially they contemplated building a digital electronic calculator, then switched to designing a full computer when they realized the market potential for such a device.

+The initial product was the 30-201, on which Ernst Selmer and Harry Husky consulted during the design phase.
 As the system became successful, CEC spun off the computer business as a partly-owned subsidiary, ElectroData.
-Over the next few years, the 201 evolved through a series of models into the 205.
+Over the next few years, the 201 evolved through a series of models into the Datatron 205.

 ElectroData was acquired by the Burroughs Corporation in 1956 and became the foundation of the Burroughs commercial computer business.
-The ElectroData Division of Burroughs went on to create a number of successful systems, including the B100/200/300 series, the B2000/3000/4000/V Series, the B5000/5500, and finally the B6000/7000/A Series, which are still produced and sold today as Unisys ClearPath MCP systems.
+The ElectroData Division of Burroughs went on to create a number of successful systems, including the B100/200/300 series, the B1700/1800/1900 series, the B2000/3000/4000/V Series, the B5000/5500, and finally the B6000/7000/A Series, which are still produced and sold today as Unisys ClearPath MCP systems.

 The main goal of this project is creation of a web browser-based emulator for the 205.
 A second goal is reconstruction of the Algol-58 compiler written for the 205 by Donald Knuth in 1960.